-Students in Form 5 and Form 6 are allowed to use the IB Student Lounge as a venue for group or individual work.
+Students in Form 5 and Form 6 are allowed to use the IB Student Lounge (if available) as a venue for group or individual work.
 All rules regarding uniform, food, language, etc. apply.
+The School also encourages DP students to use spaces such as the School Tuck Shop and the Library for their individual or group work.